monkybrain/hacks/giterate/README.md

   -> giterate interval 5

-# Set state (inside single or double quotes"
+# Set current state of mind (inside single or double quotes)

   -> giterate state "I'm on a roll"